 In addition, the CARES Act loosens the limitation applied to the deductibility of business interest from 30% to 50%, raises the corporate charitable deduction limit to 25% of taxable income, and makes qualified improvement property generally eligible for 15-year cost recovery and 100% bonus depreciation.
-The enactment of the CARES Act did not result in any material adjustments to the Company's income tax provision for the fiscal years ended March 31, 2021 and March 31, 2020.
+The enactment of the CARES Act did not result in any material adjustments to the Company's income tax provision for the fiscal years ended March 31, 2022, 2021 or 2020.

 On December 27, 2020, the Consolidated Appropriations Act, 2021 ("CAA") was enacted.
-The CAA included the COVID-related Tax Relief Act of 2020 ("COVID TRA").
+The CAA included the COVIDrelated Tax Relief Act of 2020 ("COVID TRA").
 Section 276 of the COVID TRA includes provisions that overturn IRS Notice 2020-32 and Rev. Rul.
 2020-27, allowing full deductibility of expenses incurred to receive forgiveness of the PPP loan.
 The Company received full forgiveness of its PPP loan during the fiscal year 2021.
-For income tax purposes, the forgiveness has been excluded from income and the applicable expenses incurred during the fiscal year have been deducted.
+For income tax purposes, the forgiveness was excluded from income and the applicable expenses incurred were deducted during fiscal year 2021.